An in-depth post to design and facilitate more productive and effective meetings

-YELLOW: Meetings that are necessary, but are not being managed efficiently or productively.
-We all feel we are getting a larger dose than we crave for.
+YELLOW: Meetings that are necessary, but aren’t being managed efficiently or productively.
+We all feel we’re getting a larger dose than we crave for.

 These are the ‘okay’ meeting type.

-We get work done, but we know that we can do much better by either shorten the meeting, the participants, or get better outcomes.
+We get work done, but we know that we can do much better by either shortening the meeting, lowering the number of participants, or getting better outcomes.

 GREEN: Exceptional meetings.
 They feel balanced regarding energy, duration, and outcome.
 We wish we could have more like these – they seem like a healthy addiction.

 It’s time to start pruning and cropping your meetings.

 5. The opening and closing define the successful meetings

 The beginning and the end of a session are the two most critical moments.
 The opening sets the tone and focus.
 The closing makes sure the effort was worth it.